alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ### Onehouse Cloud

 Onehouse Cloud is a platform that simplifies the process of building and managing data lakes.
 It offers a managed lakehouse solution, which combines the best features of data warehouses and data lakes.
 This means you can enjoy the scalability and flexibility of a data lake while also benefiting from the structured and query-optimized capabilities of a data warehouse.
 Connect this environment to Onehouse Cloud by configuring the Onehouse Cloud Kafka Source to use the ngrok kafka URL.

+### Hudi on Amazon EMR

+In addition to offering Apache Hudi, Amazon provides a comprehensive tutorial on working with Hudi on Amazon EMR.
+This tutorial covers launching the interactive Spark shell, using Spark submit, and utilizing Amazon EMR Notebooks.
+It even delves into alternative methods like the Hudi DeltaStreamer utility for writing to your dataset.
+You can find the tutorial here:   https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hudi-work-with-dataset.html